 In July 2012, DPP initiated the City's Important Agricultural Land Study (Study) to identify the City's candidate lands for IAL designation.
 The Study consists of two phases.
 Phase I tasks included: 1) defining the IAL site selection criteria; 2) identifying available data sets to assist in mapping the defined criteria; and 3) developing methodology for weighing or ranking the criteria.
 DPP completed Phase I in April 2014.
 Formal public review, a comment period, and notification to affected land owners were not a part of the Phase I tasks.
-Although the City's proposed IAL were not defined in the Phase I study, DPP prepared a series of criteria maps and came up with two composite maps of the City's top three and four priority criteria using geographic information system (GIS) data (City and County of Honolulu Department of Planning and Permitting, 2014).
+Although the City's proposed IAL were not defined in the Phase I study, DPP prepared a series of criteria using geographic information system (GIS) data (City and County of Honolulu Department of Planning and Permitting, 2014).

 DPP began Phase II of the Study after the completion of Phase I in 2014, with public meetings held starting in November 2017.
 In Phase II, DPP is devising incentives for landowners to designate their lands as IAL and has produced draft maps of proposed IAL lands on O'ahu based on the City's top three criteria: 1) land currently used for agricultural production; 2) land with soil qualities and growing conditions suitable for agricultural production; and 3) land with sufficient quantities of water to support viable agricultural production.
 Land possessing at least one of these three priority criteria was included in the City's initially proposed IAL designation map.
 Figure 12 shows the Property in relation to the City's currently proposed IAL designation.
 Figure 13 shows the Property in relation to the City's currently proposed IAL designation in which the Property was removed at Pōmaika'i's request so that it could pursue voluntary designation.
-Consistent with the intent of HRS Chapter 205, Part III, Important Agricultural Lands, and the "majority incentive" in HRS Section 205-49(a)(3), Pōmaika'i proposes designating a majority (55.7 percent or 810 acres) of its Land as IAL.2
+Consistent with the intent of HRS Chapter 205, Part III, Important Agricultural Lands, and the "majority incentive" in HRS Section 205-49(a)(3), Pōmaika'i proposed designating a majority (53 percent or 723 acres) of its Land as IAL.2

 The Land that Pōmaika'i is proposing to designate as IAL, the Property, is consistent with: 1) the objective and policies for IAL set forth in HRS Sections 205-42 and -43; and 2) the majority of the standards and criteria for the identification of IAL set forth in HRS Section 205-44.
 Since the publication of the City's draft maps of proposed IAL lands, DPP has presented the draft maps at public meetings, received comments from the public and affected landowners, and notified affected property owners.
-DPP subsequently refined the proposed IAL maps and presenting their final recommendations to the City and County of Honolulu Council (Council) in early 2019.
-The Council is currently reviewing the proposed IAL recommendations and maps, and will make adjustments before the City presents the final recommendations and maps to the State Land Use Commission for review and adoption.
+DPP subsequently refined the proposed IAL maps and presented their final recommendations to the City and County of Honolulu Council (Council) in early 2019.
+The Council reviewed the proposed IAL recommendations and maps, and adopted Resolution 18-233, CD, FD1 on June 5, 2019.
+The City will present their final recommendations for review and adoption.